demon Arioch

 He is often shown as a subordinate to Magot or Belial, acting as the one who carries out their orders of destruction.
 In some stories, he is portrayed as a rival to the Archangel Michael, seeking to emulate Michael’s role as a heavenly general but turning it into that of a warlord in Hell.

-Among lower-ranking demons, Arioch is both feared and respected because he is closely linked to carrying out pain and revenge directly.
+Among lower-ranking demons, Arioch is both feared and respected because he is closely linked to inflicting pain and exacting revenge.

 Mystical Correspondences